szlaci83/mediafire-python-open-sdk/README.rst

 This is a work in progress.
 Expect breaking changes in the high-level client.

+This SDK contains three entities: API client, uploader and high-level client aiming to make client development easier.

 ==================
 API Client library
 ==================

 API Client library provides a low-level interface to MediaFire API.
 It handles requests, signatures and errors.
 Uses python-requests for streaming uploads and does not require the whole file to be loaded in memory.

 Usage: